OfficialBeatzcoin/tronsr-template/TEAM.md

 Plans, organizes and executes all information technology functions within VibraVid Inc. and BeatzCoin.
 Develops new technical solutions and conducts maintenance of existing applications to meet customer requirements.

-## Human Resources Manager - Manmeet Sangherra
+## Human Resources Manager - Mike Patraw

 Preparing or updating employment records related to hiring, transferring, promoting, and terminating.
 Explaining human resources policies, procedures, laws, and standards to new and existing employees.
 Ensuring new hire paperwork is completed and processed.